Daiki Miya

-Daiki Miya (宮 大樹, Miya Daiki) is a Japanese football player for (loan) Hokkaido Consadole Sapporo.
+Daiki Miya (宮 大樹, Miya Daiki) is a Japanese professional footballer who plays as a centre back for club Avispa Fukuoka.

 Career

 While playing for Biwako Seikei Sport College, Miya was selected as the best player in the Kansai Student Football League.
 In January 2018, Vissel Kobe opted to sign him.

 On 6 January 2021, Miya was announced at Avispa Fukuoka on a permanent transfer.

 On 26 December 2024, Miya was announced at Nagoya Grampus.